savasozkan/cloud_detection/README.md

 # Cloud Detection From RGB Color Remote Sensing Images with Deep Pyramid Networks

 ## Code and TF Model
-Code and Tensorflow model will be released from this page after initial acceptance is approved.
+Code and Tensorflow model will be released from this page after the initial acceptance is approved.
 Stay Tuned!

 ## Experimental Results